So, which is the superior method of treating dividends when there’s an outstanding policy loan?

-Are the “purest” correct when they point to non direct recognition as the only way a company should approach whole life policy loans?
+Are the “purests” correct when they point to non-direct recognition as the only way a company should approach whole life policy loans?

-As we’ve covered, non direct recognition does not adjust the dividends paid on a policy when there is an outstanding policy loan.
+As we’ve said, non-direct recognition does not adjust the dividends paid on a policy when there is an outstanding policy loan.
 For a long time, this has been regarded as a superior feature.
 We’ve covered the notion that policy loans do not come out of the policy.

 The Direct Approach

-Profitability on this block is not shared with policy owners, and instead is part of the company’s surplus that would go towards whole life dividends.
+Profitability on this block is not shared with policy owners and instead is part of the company’s surplus goes towards whole life dividends.

-As disappointed as you all might be, the truth is one is not superior to the other.
-Direct recognition vs. non direct recognition is more a game of smoke and mirrors used to keep your focus away from the really important stuff.
+When it comes down to it, one is not superior to the other.
+All this talk about direct recognition vs. non-direct recognition is a game of smoke and mirrors used to keep your focus away from the really important stuff.

-In the fight among insurance companies, there is no magic, but there are magicians.
+In the fight among insurance companies, there is no magic, but there are plenty of magicians.

 I’ve talked about the Blease projected income report, which is done every year by Blease/Full-Disclosure (edit: Blease Research is no longer updated due to the passing of its founder, Roger Blease, in 2013).

 Click on the Picture to Enlarge

-Now, it is noteworthy that both Massmutual and New York Life are missing from this list.
-We suspect Mass could give Penn a run for its money.
-New York Life on the other hand, probably isn’t going to win this fight.
+It is noteworthy that both Mass Mutual and New York Life are missing from this list.
+We suspect Mass could give Penn Mutual a run for its money.
+New York Life, on the other hand, probably isn’t going to win this fight.

 Details, Details, Details

-I said at the beginning of this post, and I’ll bring it up again – there’s more to a whole life contract than just its dividend recognition.
+I said it at the beginning of this post, and I’ll say again – there’s more to a whole life contract than its dividend recognition.

-The total package is important, so if you’re looking at one product simply because it is or isn’t non direct recognition, you might be headed down the wrong road.
-Direct recognition is more prevalent, but can also have some pitfalls (note that the worse performers are direct recognition contracts).
+The total package is important, so if you’re looking at one product simply because it is or isn’t non-direct recognition, you may be under the influence of a magician.

-And you can always reach out to us if you have any questions.
-We can help you evaluate which policy will work best for you using our own proprietary analysis to provide you with an objective way to make your decision.
+Feel free to reach out to us if you have any questions.
+We can help you objectively evaluate which policy will work best for you using our own proprietary analysis.